ably/docs/writing-style-guide.md

 * More professional feel to documentation.
 * Documentation is easier to translate to multiple languages.

+Paramount is technical accuracy, which overrides all else.
+In writing developer documentation technical writers and contributors should strive for:

+* Technical accuracy
+* Clarity
+* Simplicity
+* Consistency

+Sometimes these objectives can conflict with eachother, in which case the technical writer must use their experience and judgement to decide the best approach.

-As with most guidelines these are suggestions.
+> **NOTE:** As with most guidelines these are suggestions.
 Technical writers and contributors should always use their best judgement given the specific circumstances.

-This guide does not cover the details of marking up content source.
-See the [documentation formatting guide](https://github.com/ably/docs/blob/main/content/client-lib-development-guide/documentation-formatting-guide.textile) for the latest details on how to markup source content.
+## Technical terms

+It is important to be consistent with the use of technical terms.
+In order to provide consistency with technical terms, acronyms, and product names you should always refer to the Ably Glossary.

 ## Use International English